 This is the first step in the HIRREM process, and occurs prior to the initial HIRREM session.
-The assessment creates a map of frequencies and amplitudes, and informs the choice of protocols for the initial HIRREM sessions.
-For the assessment, with the recipient in a sitting to slightly reclining position, two sensors are sequentially placed over six areas of the scalp to record epochs of data while the brain is at rest, or at task.
+The assessment creates a map of electrical frequencies and amplitudes, and informs the choice of protocols for the initial HIRREM sessions.
+For the assessment, with the recipient in a sitting to slightly reclining position, two sensors are sequentially placed over at least six areas of the scalp to record epochs of data while the brain is at rest, or at task.
 The first minute of recording at each location is with eyes closed, the second with eyes partially open, and the third with eyes open while carrying out a task.
-This provides data regarding the resting state brain pattern (eyes closed), as well as the pattern under load (eyes open at task).
+This provides data regarding the resting state brain pattern (eyes closed), as well as the pattern under load, interacting with the environment (eyes open at task).
 Although the patterns may be similar with eyes closed and eyes open at task, they may be different.

-For the basic HIRREM assessments carried out at WFSM, measurements are taken at specific locations on the scalp, according to the 10-20 International System (Jasper HH, Electroencephalogr.
+For the basic HIRREM assessments carried out as part of research projects at WFSM, measurements are taken at specific locations on the scalp, according to the 10-20 International System (Jasper HH, Electroencephalogr.
 Clin.
-Neurophysiol., 1958), at F3/F4, C3/C4, P3/P4, T3/T4, FZ/OZ, and O1/O2.
-For EO assessments, recipients are given standardized tasks involving numerical digit recall (F3/F4), reading silently (C3/C4), math calculations (P3/P4), listening comprehension (T3/T4), and to relax with eyes open (O1/O2).
-A sixth midline measurement is taken at FZ/OZ, with an EO task to count the number of appearances of a specific word as they read a standardized printed passage.
+Neurophysiol., 1958), at F3/F4, C3/C4, P3/P4, T3/T4, FZ/OZ, O1/O2, FP1/FP2, and CB1/CB2.
+For EO assessments, recipients are given standardized tasks involving numerical digit recall, reading silently, math calculations, listening comprehension, relaxing with eyes open, or counting the number of appearances of a specific word as they read a standardized printed passage.
 The reference sensors are connected at A1/A2 and linked for assessments.
 The data are processed to identify patterns and imbalances of frequencies and amplitudes, which the Technologists use to inform the choice of specific protocols for the initial HIRREM session.
 The assessment takes about 30-45 minutes to complete.

 Figure 2: Moving from left to right, this demonstrates the sequence for a HIRREM assessment at the frontal location (F3/F4) including recording with eyes closed, eyes partially open, and eyes open during a reading task.